 CRDI is coordinating expertise across our partner academic institutions and beyond to develop and deliver resources for research training.
-These new resources are used initially within CRDI education & training programmes, but they are very much seen as opportunities to use the momentum (and funding) of a particular programme to develop mainstreamed and sustained 'soft infrastructure'.

-Regulation of Medicines and Medical Devices
+EU Regulation of Medical Devices

 Principles of Medical Device Design